data-for-change/anyway/docs/CODE.md

 * `oauth.py`: user authentication.
 * `utilities.py`: miscellaneous utilities.
 * `save_discussions.py`, `load_discussions.py`: used for saving/loading discussion markers to/from Disqus.

+One file, called `main.py` resides in the root of the repository.
+This file contains all commands needed to manipulate the database and run the server.
+Run `./main.py --help` for help.

 ## Jinja2 Templates
 We use Jinja2 for templates, to allow embedding data into HTML files.
 All templates reside in `templates`.